Seagate/cortx-hare/rfc/3/README.md

         other: <int>  # max quantity of other Motr clients this host may have
 pools:
   - name: <str>
+    type: sns|dix|md   # type of pool; optional, default is "sns"
+                       # "sns" for data, "dix" for "kv" and md for meta-data
     allowed_failures:  # optional section; no failures will be allowed
                        # if this section is missing or all of its elements
                        # are zeroes